lukaszmakuch/rosmaro-snabbdom-ticket-vending-machine/video_plan.md

 For the sake of the demonstration, we will simply console.log a message.

-So instead of the example PING-PONG saga, we want to react to all the ORDER effects.
+So instead of the example PING-PONG saga, we want to react to ORDER effects.

 They will all be consumed by a function named placeOrder.

 For now, the only job of this function will be to console.log a message.

 Let’s see how does it work in the browser.

 As soon as the order is placed, there’s a message in the console.